giantswarm/ingress-nginx-app/README.md

 }
 ```

-## Sample App CR and ConfigMap for the Control Plane
+## Sample App CR and ConfigMap for the management cluster

-If you have access to the Kubernetes API on the Control Plane, you could create
+If you have access to the Kubernetes API on the management cluster, you could create
 the App CR and ConfigMap directly.

 Here is an example that would install the nginx-ingress-controller-app to
-tenant cluster `abc12`:
+workload cluster `abc12`:

 ```
 # appCR.yaml